ashutosh1961/healthcare.finalproject/README.md

 QnA Maker helped build the website chatbot by providing an easy-to-use platform to create a knowledge base from existing FAQs and documents.
 It allowed the chatbot to deliver accurate and relevant answers to user queries by leveraging natural language processing capabilities.
 This improved user interaction on the website, offering immediate support and information.
 Integrating QnA Maker streamlined the development process, enabling the chatbot to understand and respond to a wide range of questions effectively, enhancing the overall user experience.

 ## Steps involved in building a Question Answering knowledge base:
-•	Provision a Language resource
+•	Provision a Language resource <br>
-•	Define questions and answers
+•	Define questions and answers <br>
-•	Test the knowledge base
+•	Test the knowledge base <br>
-•	Deploy the knowledge base
+•	Deploy the knowledge base <br>

 ![image](https://github.com/ashutosh1961/healthcare.finalproject/assets/142258339/2b71de78-2aba-450a-9438-86c3654fe6e4)